The Information Technology Pathway

 Learn

-Explore how to put the principles of DEI into practice and the learning and engagement opportunities to deepen your understanding.
+Learn how to put the principles of DEI into practice using the EDUCAUSE Guide to Diversity, Equity, and Inclusion.

 Learn